CONTENTS IN THIS CHAPTER

 Fig. 62 FEMALE BRASS BAND FROM SALVATION ARMY, USA 1880.

-Fig. 63 DANISH CIVILIAN HORN ORCHESTRA FROM ABOUT 1870.
-The small brass ensembles were splendid to play in the open air.
+Fig. 63 NIELS ALBRECHTSEN HORN ORCHESTRA FROM ABOUT 1880.
+N. Albrichtsen is to the left on the front row.
+Theese small brass ensembles were splendid to play in the open air.
 They got very popular in small as well in bigger towns and in the countryside.

 Fig. 64 BRUNNS SEXTET FROM MEDIVI, SWEDEN 1912.
 Even being civilian, as an exception they perform here in militairy uniforms.
 Take a look at the valve trombone with the bent bell, a Swedish speciality made by the Swedish company Ahlberg and Ohlsson, who made brass instruments from 1850-1959.